null

 Although carat weight is also used to measure gemstones, it is slightly more complicated since gemstone types may have different densities.

 When written, "carat" is usually abbreviated as "ct."
 The abbreviation used in a jewelry piece with several diamonds is "ct TW," meaning carat total weight (the sum of each diamond's carat weight).
 However, it is usually shortened to "ctw."
 The value of such a jewelry piece may be less than that of a similar item of the same carat weight with only one diamond.
-Diamond solitaires are rare, and therefore, a 1ct Diamond Solitaire ring will be worth much more than a similar 1 ctw ring with a smaller diamond.
+Diamond solitaires are rare; therefore, a 1ct Diamond Solitaire ring will be worth much more than a similar one ctw ring with a smaller diamond.

 The Four Cs, as outlined above, are the main characteristics that affect the value of a diamond.
 However, the fact that they classify the diamond's unique beauty and standardize the grading system to ascertain its quality carries equal significance.
 Therefore, we recommend that consumers read about diamond grading and other related jewelry information.